Rooms for events at Berkeley Law

 - Note that their email addresses appear at the top of every confirmation.

 Media email: firstname.lastname@example.org

 Send your request a minimum of two weeks in advance of the weekend you are requesting.
 Weekend room openings are handled by multiple Campus agencies, so two weeks is essential.

 - The person submitting the alcohol permit must be the same person who made the room request.

-- You must have your completed permit, including the Dean of Students’ signature, in the hands of Gar Russell, Director of Operations, a minimum of TEN working days before the event.
+- You must have your completed permit, including the Senior Assistant Deans’ signature, in the hands of Gar Russell, Director of Operations, a minimum of TEN working days before the event.